Leave-in conditioner vs Regular conditioner: What do I use & when?

 Apply leave-in conditioner to damp hair, focusing on the mid-lengths and ends.
 Brush through your hair to distribute the product evenly.

-You can now style your hair into a desired hairstyle.
+Look up some expert hair styling tips and style your hair into a desired hairstyle.

 Understanding the purpose and the difference between conditioner and leave-in conditioner is essential for maintaining healthy, beautiful hair.
 Both these products are designed to meet the specific needs of your hair, ensuring it stays nourished, protected and vibrant.
-At Redken, we understand the nourishment needs of different hair types and have, therefore, curated a range of hair care products, ensuring there is something for everyone.
+At Redken India, we understand the nourishment needs of different hair types and have, therefore, curated a range of hair care products, ensuring there is something for everyone.
 Explore our range of conditioners and leave-in conditioners to find the ones best suited for your hair type.
 Find your nearest Redken Salon today and experience the difference for yourself!